-MDAS-110 Intro to Medical Assisting
+MDAS-110 Introduction to Medical Assisting and Allied Health 1 cr.

 This course is designed as an introduction to the profession of Medical Assisting.
 Students will be exposed to various topics related to Medical Assisting which will include background, concepts, ethics/standards of practice, professional responsibilities, current issues in healthcare, and the relationship of Medical Assisting with other healthcare professions.